connormorrrison/mocktrade/README.md

 # MockTrade

 **MockTrade** is a full-stack trading simulator that allows users to **practice trading stocks in a risk-free environment**.
-Users can search for stocks, execute buy/sell trades, view their portfolio performance, and track their transaction history.
+Users can search for stocks, execute buy/sell trades, view their portfolio performance, and track their activity history.

 **Live at:** [mocktrade.ca](https://mocktrade.ca)